wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 Note: Above mentioned two types of payment requests behave as the Account and CoF requests when applying the release management rules.

-Please note that UK Open Banking API v4 support is not yet released for WSO2 Open Banking.
-This is planned to release in end of **Q1 2025**.
+!!! note
+Account, Payments and Confirmation of Funds APIs v4.0 support is released from the following toolkit versions onwards:

+        wso2-obam-toolkit-uk-1.0.0.22
+        wso2-obiam-toolkit-uk-1.0.0.29